 - Crowdsourcing: it happens when some business activities that cannot be followed internally are externalized.
 For example, through online portals companies can insert their requests and connect with users/professionals that provide a solution, usually asking for payment in return.

-- Prizes: companies can choose to establish prizes to identify those companies that have aroused the most interest by proposing an innovative solution and collaborating with them in the realization of a project.
+- Prizes: companies can choose to establish prizes to identify those companies that have aroused the most interest by proposing an innovative solution and collaborating with them in the realisation of a project.

 - Acquisitions: In this case, a company takes over the shares of another company, thus acquiring ideas, technologies, and skills, and may choose to integrate employees into its workforce.